A multi-modal approach for identifying schizophrenia using cross-modal attention

 \section{Introduction}

-Schizophrenia is a complex and chronic neuropsychiatric disorder characterized by symptoms with varying severity that portray the changes in behavior and impairments in the way reality is perceived by those affected \cite{hansen2023automated}.
-Schizophrenia affects around 24 million people worldwide \cite{institute2021global}.
-Schizophrenia is categorized into positive, negative, and mixed schizophrenia, based on characterizing symptoms following Andreasen and Olsen \cite{10.1001/archpsyc.1982.04290070025006}, positive symptoms of schizophrenia are characterized by disorganization in the organization and expression of thoughts, delusions, hallucinations, and persistent bizarre behavior, while negative symptoms are categorized by attentional impairment, poverty of speech, lack of motivation, and reduced ability to experience pleasure; mixed schizophrenia prominently displays either positive or negative symptoms, or neither is displayed in a prominent manner.
-The primary assessment procedures in place for schizophrenia are scales (PANSS, SAPS, SANS, NSA-16, CGI-SCH, CAINS, BNSS) used to measure the positive and negative symptoms of schizophrenia.
-These scales require human judgment and their quality and general utility vary, suggesting that automated and objective methods to identify schizophrenia symptoms could provide significant value to clinicians.
+Schizophrenia is a complex and chronic neuropsychiatric disorder characterized by symptoms with varying severity that result in changes in behavior and impairments in the way reality is perceived by those affected \cite{hansen2023automated}.
+It affects around 24 million people worldwide \cite{institute2021global}.
+Schizophrenia is categorized into positive, negative, and mixed schizophrenia, based on characterizing symptoms following Andreasen and Olsen \cite{10.1001/archpsyc.1982.04290070025006}.
+Positive symptoms of schizophrenia are characterized by disorganization in the expression of thoughts, delusions, hallucinations, and persistent bizarre behavior, while negative symptoms are categorized by attentional impairment, poverty of speech, lack of motivation, blunted affect, and reduced ability to experience pleasure; mixed schizophrenia prominently displays either positive or negative symptoms, or neither is displayed in a prominent manner.
+The primary assessment procedures in place for schizophrenia are different scales used to measure the positive and negative symptoms of schizophrenia.
+These scales require human judgment and their quality and general utility vary, suggesting that automated and objective methods to identify symptoms of schizophrenia could provide significant value to clinicians.

-Natural language processing has been demonstrated to provide insight into a person's mental state and cognitive function \cite{FOLTZ2022}, leading researchers to investigate biomarkers using language processing and speech analysis to detect symptoms exhibited in various psychiatric disorders, including schizophrenia \cite{CORCORAN2020770}.
+Natural language processing has demonstrated to provide insights into a person's mental state and cognitive function \cite{FOLTZ2022}, leading researchers to investigate biomarkers using language processing and speech analysis to detect symptoms exhibited in various psychiatric disorders, including schizophrenia \cite{CORCORAN2020770}.
 Follow-up studies have shown that schizophrenia can be identified with better accuracy using objective multi-modal approaches \cite{siriwardena2021multimodal, HPERS2021InvertedVT}, involving audio and video modalities, rather than using uni-modal approaches.
-However, most of the previous works were limited to two modalities and still have room for improvements in performance.
+However, most of the previous work is limited to two modalities and still has room for performance improvements.